 Bayer has always placed great importance on responsible corporate governance and will continue to do so.
-In 2010 the company was able to issue a declaration that it has been compliant with the recommendations of the German Corporate Governance Code in the past with one temporary exception and intends to be fully compliant again in the future with one temporary exception.
+In 2011 the company was able to issue a declaration that it had complied with the recommendations of the German Corporate Governance Code in the past with one temporary exception and was now fully compliant again.

-The Board of Management and Supervisory Board last year again addressed the question of compliance with the Corporate Governance Code, particularly in light of the new recommendations included in the amended version of the Code published on May 26, 2010.
-The resulting declaration of compliance, reproduced above, was issued in December 2010 and posted on Bayer’s website along with previous declarations.
+The Board of Management and Supervisory Board last year again addressed the question of compliance with the Corporate Governance Code.
+The resulting declaration of compliance, reproduced above, was issued in December 2011 and posted on Bayer’s website along with previous declarations.

-Duties and activities of the Board of Management
+Duties and activitities of the Board of Management

 Bayer AG is a strategic management holding company, run by its Board of Management on the Board’s own responsibility with the goal of sustainably increasing the company’s enterprise value and achieving defined corporate objectives.
 The Board of Management performs its tasks according to the law, the Articles of Incorporation and the Board’s rules of procedure, and works with the company’s other governance bodies in a spirit of trust.

 The Board of Management defines the long-term goals and the strategies for the Group, its subgroups and its service companies, and sets forth the principles and directives for the resulting corporate policies.
 It coordinates and monitors the most important activities, defines the portfolio, develops and deploys managerial staff, allocates resources and decides on the Group’s financial steering and reporting.

 The members of the Board of Management bear joint responsibility for running the business as a whole.
 However, the individual members manage the areas assigned to them on their own responsibility within the framework of the decisions made by the entire Board.
 The allocation of duties among the members of the Board of Management is defined in a written schedule.